 Second….Mankey and Primeape are both Fighting Pokemon, and you’ve seen them.
-That line would be better suited for Ash, but even then are Fighting types so rare that even Ash would say something like that?
+That line would be better suited for Ash, because he always gets amnesia on everything he’s ever learned, but, even then, are Fighting types so rare that even Ash would say something like that?

 – Why exactly is Ash trying to convince Pikachu to duke it out with Hitmonchan?
 Any idiot can see what a terrible idea that is.
 He has no training in hand to hand combat, Hitmonchan is obviously way more trained in it and is its friggin’ type for crying out loud, he has the power of electricity to allow him to more easily take him down and, oh yeah, Pikachu’s arms and paws are so small I’m surprised those gloves are staying on him.